The Best Anime Streaming Sites for 2023: Free & Paid

 Best Anime Streaming Sites: 4Anime

-The menu slides out from the left-hand side (the first click took me off-site again and, again, gave me virus-laden ads) and allows you to search through different genres or by randomizing the content.
+The menu slides out from the left-hand side (the first click took me off-site again and, again, gave me virus-laden ads).
+It allows you to search through different genres or randomize the content.
 You can also browse all the anime.

 AsianCrush.com

-Asian Crush is a beta site that offers a free or premium membership.
+Asian Crush is a beta site that offers free or premium membership.

 It primarily hosts Asian dramas, similar to IcDrama.
 The premium subscription is available for $4.99 a month or $49.99 per year.
 With the annual plan, you save 15% on the cost.

 For more live-action movies, Asian Crush is a great site.
-It does host anime as well, although there are not nearly as many titles as on some other anime-focused sites.
+It also hosts anime, although there are not nearly as many titles as on some other anime-focused sites.
 The anime that is available includes more popular anime like Fushigi Yugi or Blue Submarine No. 6.

 Best Anime Streaming Sites: AsianCrush

 You can browse titles by country, genre, movie, or show.
-I would suggest going to premium to be able to watch everything you want, but if anime is your priority, you may want to try a different site first.
+I suggest going to Premium to watch everything you want.
+Still, if anime is your priority, try a different site first.

 Viz.com

-If you have ever watched anime in America, then you’re going to be familiar with VIZ.
+If you have ever watched anime in the US, you will be familiar with VIZ.
 VIZ has been an authority on manga and anime for years and is a leading pop culture publisher and producer.
-As a leading distributor of anime in the USA, this is one site that carries many of the most popular shows (and manga to match).
+As a leading anime distributor in the USA, this site carries many of the most popular shows (and manga to match).

 You can watch VIZ shows through multiple apps, like Netflix and Hulu.
 You can also watch content on the site.
-By clicking on WATCH, users will be taken to a page with the latest anime.
-Many of the videos are hosted on YouTube, so they’re easy to access, too.
+Users will be taken to a page with the latest anime by clicking on WATCH.
+Many videos are hosted on YouTube, so they’re easy to access, too.

 Best Anime Streaming Sites: Viz

 Uniquely, VIZ does have a fan section where you can see cool cosplays and interesting artwork made by other users of the site and fans of a specific show.
-It’s an interesting site, to say the least, though it does sit closer to the bottom of the list for the difficulty in finding and accessing shows.
+It’s an interesting site, though it does sit closer to the bottom of the list for the difficulty in finding and accessing shows.

 Simplyaweeb.com

-On Patreon, you have the option of joining on a $1 monthly plan, $10 plan, or $30 plan.
+On Patreon, you can join on a $1 monthly plan, $10 plan, or $30 plan.
 The only difference is that there is an exclusive Discord channel for subscribers who spend $10 or more a month.

 Best Anime Streaming Sites: SimplyaWeeb

 The site itself is free, and it’s organized nicely.
-When you scroll down, you’ll see tags for popular genres and current creator content.
+You’ll see tags for popular genres and current creator content when you scroll down.
 At the bottom of the page, there is a bar that allows you to sort through music, video, memes, series, and manga.

 On the left-hand side, you’ll see a menu bar with the option to hide ads.
-Clicking it seems to give you the option to block ads, but it wouldn’t open when it was attempted this time.
+Clicking it allows you to block ads, but it wouldn’t open when attempted this time.
 Other sidebar info includes the about me page, sources, DMCA, color options for the background, and a donate button.

 AnimeHeaven.ru

-If you’ve been to the old AnimeHeaven, there is an option to switch back to it.
+If you’ve been to the old AnimeHeaven, you can switch back to it.
 AnimeHeaven is free, which appeals to those who aren’t interested in a subscription service.
 The site is secured with an SSL certificate through CloudFlare, so you shouldn’t, ideally, pick up any viruses.

 Best Anime Streaming Sites: AnimeHeaven